myGat/AI-dungeon/DevTool/modules/commandHandler/readme.md

 }
 ```
 If queryAI.context or queryAI.output isn't defined, the commandHandler will
-try to call the function in the command itself - hence, you can just set dontConsume to true and put the relevant
+try to call the function in the command itself - hence, you can just set queryAI to true and put the relevant
 functions in the command.

 ##### state.commandHandler.currentCommand